Water Garden Theatres|

 The décor of the Water Gardens Cinema 6 was designed to match the theme of the Water Gardens development, including "carpets that resemble running water and walls dappled in blue and green."

 Originally the Water Gardens Cinema was to have eight auditoriums, but the owners decided to combine two theaters to make a larger 300-seat theater.
 The 18,000-square-foot multiplex has a total seating capacity of 1,100.
 Listing devices are available for the hearing impaired and the auditoriums have special seating areas for wheel chair patrons.

 The Water Garden Cinema 6 is one of few theaters in Utah equipped with an eight-channel digital sound system, which uses five speakers behind the screen instead of two.
 Two theaters at the Cinema 6 are equipped with the eight-track Sony Dynamic Digital Sound (SDDS) sound system.
 Two of the other theaters are equipped with six-channel SDDS, and the other two with DTS Digital sound systems.

 The Water Gardens Cinema 6 will be sensitive to the community standards and will show some selected "R" rated movies.

 The theater is owned by Summit Entertainment Group, with Tony Rudman, Jeff Roylance and Mark Morris as co-owners.
 The general contractor for construction of the multiplex was Union Pointe.

-In 2002 Westates Theatres planned to add two new auditoriums to the Water Gardens Cinema 6.31.
-"New theater just the beginning for North County entertainment", 22 November 1997, Daily Herald
+In 2002 Westates Theatres planned to add two new auditoriums to the Water Gardens Cinema 6.

-2. "Margaret Heaps and her husband, Dave Heaps, want to add a littl", 25 June 1999, Daily Herald
+2. "Margaret Heaps and her husband, Dave Heaps, want to add a littl", Daily Herald, 25 June 1999